How to choose a host for your website

-I want to talk with you about hosting—a big pain in the arse most of the time.
-This came up to me, because, recently I had to change the host.
+I want to talk with you about hosting – a big pain in the bum most of the time.
+This came up for me, because, recently I had to change the host.

 The real reason for that is because your domain name and your hosting are two separate entities.
 When you change host, you are telling your domain: “OK, it used to be here, now is over here”.
 The time that it takes it can be up to 72 hours.